kakaloka/Thaw-Ponds/README.md

-Detailed graphical information and the reports of quality control per sample in the links above:
+Detailed graphical information and the reports of quality control per sample in the links below:

   [A1 graphic](./png_graphs.zip)  and   [A1 report](./A1.doc)